enkidevs/curriculum/typescript/introduction/tsc-classes-and-interfaces/tsc-classes-intro.md

 }

+// create (instantiate) an Animal
+// Note that we're only passing in the "name" as "zebra"
-// create (instantiate) an Animal let zebra = new Animal("zebra");
+// the "kind" has a default value of "animal" let zebra = new Animal("zebra");
 zebra.sayHi(); // "Hi, I'm an animal called zebra"
 ```